 How to make coconut whipped cream

-Start by chilling can overnight (do not freeze).
-Scoop out the harden coconut cream into a mixing bowl, try to leave as much of the clear liquid behind.
+Start by chilling the can overnight (do not freeze).
+Scoop out the hardened coconut cream into a mixing bowl and try to leave as much of the clear liquid behind.
 That clear liquid works wonders in smoothies, and stir-fry so do not toss.

 Savoy Coconut Cream